aspose-3d/Aspose.3D-for-Java/README.md

 We think that customers who use our products feel that they use an open source product because of the extent they can influence the project, but with the security of a fully committed talented team working on the project.

-The Aspose.Diagram for Java examples published here at GitHub is a part of the above effort.
+The Aspose.3D for Java examples published here at GitHub is a part of the above effort.

 ## What's included in this examples repository?